- We strive to provide complete care for our patients. Learn more about all the services we provide.

 New after hour EMERGENCY cell number 435-650-5931

 Dr. Boyd Thayn opened the Animal Hospital after graduating in 1976.
 Our main focus is caring for dogs, cats and other small animals but we can also care for your large animals when needed.
 We are the only local hospital accredited with the American Animal Hospital Association (AAHA).
 We have been a member hospital since 1982 and are continually striving to provide the best care for your best friend.
-In October 2012 we had our AAHA evaluation and are celebrating 30 years as an accredited hospital.
+Our most recent AAHA evaluation was in November 2016 and while they constantly provide us with valuable information and ideas to improve the quality of care for our pets we will normally have an inspection/evaluation once every 3 years.
+We are proud that we have been able to maintain our accreditation for over 35 year.
 We are available for routine examinations and vaccinations, routine surgeries as well as some orthopedic work.
 We offer the most up to date in hospital lab testing equipment and a fully stocked pharmacy.
 We also provide x-ray, dental, boarding and many other services.
-The goal for Dr. Thayn and his caring staff is to always provide the best veterinary care at reasonable prices.
+The goal for Dr. Thayn, Dr. Harmer and our caring staff work hard to provide the best veterinary care at reasonable prices.

 Animal Hospital of Eastern Utah is a full service animal hospital and will take both emergency cases as well as less urgent medical, surgical, and dental issues.
 Boyd Thayn is experienced in all types of conditions and treatments.
 Beyond first rate pet care, we work hard to make our hospital a comfortable and friendly environment for your and your pet.
 We are the first to admit at times we are very busy but we strive to make each visit a good experience.
-Dr. Thayn and Dr. Young work constantly work together to provide the best care for your pet.
-If you have a preference on which doctor you prefer to see please let us know when making your appointment or when you arrive.
+Dr. Thayn and works constantly to provide the best care for your pet.
+With over 35 years experience Dr. Thayn and his care about our patients can not be outdone.
 We look forward to your next visit.